A-Z and everything in-between: A celebration of calligraphy

 True to the society’s ethos, “All About Lettering”, the calligraphic work on display was in a variety of mediums.
 Members used their talents in many ways, for example book-making, glass engraving, letter and paper-cutting, and many of these were represented in exhibition pieces.

 Venue: The North Wall Gallery, Oxford from 16th April – 2nd May 2018.

 Venue: The John Radcliffe Hospital, Oxford from 10 December 2016 – 21 January 2017.

 In this exhibition we showcased our passion for beautiful hand lettering with a collection of work by current members of Oxford Scribes.
 We demonstrated that our skills encompass so much more than handwriting.
 Each individual piece is an interpretation of the theme Collections (or lists) and celebrates the wide range of media and techniques employed by contemporary artists.

-This exhibition was at the North Wall Gallery, Oxford between 9th December 2015 and 9th January 2016.
+Venues: The North Wall Gallery, Oxford from 9th December 2015 – 9th January 2016.
 A portion of the Collections artwork moved on to the Headington Library where it was viewed during library opening hours.

 In 2014, current and past members of Oxford Scribes celebrated thirty years of making beautiful calligraphic marks.

 The anniversary exhibition Write-On was shown at the Oxfordshire County Museum, Woodstock in May and at The Cornerstone in Didcot in June 2014.